aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 const provider = new InternalPooledConnectionProvider(poolConfig, myPoolKeyFunc);
 ConnectionProviderManager.setConnectionProvider(provider);
 ```
+> [!WARNING]
+> If you do not include the username in your InternalPoolMapping function, connection pools may be shared between different users.
+As a result, an initial connection established with a privileged user may be returned to a connection request with a lower-privilege user without re-verifying credentials.
+This behavior is inherent to the nature of connection pools in general and not a bug with the driver. `await ConnectionProviderManager.releaseResources()` can be called to close all pools and remove all cached pool connections.

-2. Call `ConnectionProviderManager.setConnectionProvider()`, passing in the `InternalPoolConnectionProvider` you created in step 1.
+2. Call `ConnectionProviderManager.setConnectionProvider()`, passing in the `InternalPoolConnectionProvider` you created in Step 1.

 3. By default, the read/write plugin randomly selects a reader instance the first time that `setReadOnly(true)` is called.
 If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection](#reader-selection) section for more information.

 4. Continue as normal: create connections and use them as needed.

-5. When you are finished using all connections, call `ConnectionProviderManager.releaseResources`.
+5. When you are finished using all connections, call `ConnectionProviderManager.releaseResources()`.

 > [!IMPORTANT]
 > You must call `await ConnectionProviderManager.releaseResources()` to close the internal connection pools when you are finished using all connections.
 Unless `await ConnectionProviderManager.releaseResources()` is called, the wrapper driver will keep the pools open so that they can be shared between connections.